-One of the most touching moments I’ve ever experienced with a patient was when I was caring for a woman who had just gone through a double mastectomy for breast cancer.
+One of the most touching moments I’ve experienced with a patient was when I was caring for a woman who had just gone through a double mastectomy for breast cancer.

 “Ruth” was a lovely woman in her sixties, with a porcelain complexion and perfectly coiffed hair.
 Her husband “Ted” was a constant companion at her bedside, leaving only after visiting hours were over to get a few hours of sleep.
 He returned every morning with a fresh-cut rose from Ruth’s garden.